Tencent/omi/README.md

 Any form of contribution is welcome.
 The above contributors have been officially released by Tencent.

 We very much welcome developers to contribute to Tencent's open source, and we will also give them incentives to acknowledge and thank them.
 Here we provide an official description of Tencent's open source contribution.
 Specific contribution rules for each project are formulated by the project team.
 Developers can choose the appropriate project and participate according to the corresponding rules.
 The Tencent Project Management Committee will report regularly to qualified contributors and awards will be issued by the official contact.

-## Design philosophy

-The Omi design was driven by The Zen of Python, by Tim Peters philosophy:

-* Beautiful is better than ugly.
-* Explicit is better than implicit.
-* Simple is better than complex.
-* Complex is better than complicated.
-* Flat is better than nested.
-* Sparse is better than dense.
-* Readability counts.
-* Special cases aren't special enough to break the rules.
-* Although practicality beats purity.
-* Errors should never pass silently.
-* Unless explicitly silenced.
-* In the face of ambiguity, refuse the temptation to guess.
-* There should be one—and preferably only one—obvious way to do it.
-* Although that way may not be obvious at first unless you're Dutch.
-* Now is better than never.
-* Although never is often better than right now.
-* If the implementation is hard to explain, it's a bad idea.
-* If the implementation is easy to explain, it may be a good idea.
-* Namespaces are one honking great idea—let's do more of those!

 ## Core Maintainers